-- at all times is accountable and takes responsibility for own actions. - Functions within the legally recognized scope of practice of nursing and within all relevant legislation. - Follows and/or helps to develop agency or department policies and standards. - Advocates improvements in clinical nursing practice and health care.
+- Is accountable and takes responsibility for own nursing actions and professional conduct (includes honesty, integrity and respect). - Functions within the legally recognized scope of practice of nursing and within all relevant legislation. - Follows and/or helps to develop agency or department policies and evidence-based care standards. - Takes action (includes advocacy) to promote the provision of safe, appropriate and ethical care to clients.